andrejsstepanovs/slim-api/README.md

 This setup will tell slim framework to match "/" request.
 When request is matched, appropriate closure function will be executed.

-Usually you will want to point this part of code to get controller and request response object from it.
+Usually closure will create controller and get response object from it.

-SlimApi is using pimple as dependency injection container [pimple][2] to keep object initialization and setup in one place.
+SlimApi is using [pimple][2] to keep objects in one place.

-In this case code is asking container for 'controller.index.index' class.
+In this case, code is asking container for 'controller.index.index' class.
-This entry key now is missing.

 ### Container